jamiejackson/docker-secret-hash/README.md

 # docker-secret-hash
-Use hash tokens in docker secrets to get around immutable docker secret.
+Use hash tokens in docker compose secret names to get around immutable docker secret limitations.

 TODO: I need to clean up this repo.